ARiDa/graphast-old/README.md

 # Graphast
 ## An Extensible Framework for Building Applications on Time-dependent Networks

-Graphast source code will be available in June, 2015.
+Graphast source code will be available here in June, 2015.